The Developing Child Summer Minor and Certificate

-The Developing Child is our new interdisciplinary, developmental science Summer Minor and Certificate, focused on children from birth to age 8.
+The Developing Child is an interdisciplinary, developmental science Summer Minor and Certificate, focused on children from the prenatal period to age 8.
 Integrating research, practice, and policy with problem-solving and implementation skills for the real world, the innovative coursework and practicum will enrich your approach to working with or on behalf of young children.

 - Psych 142 Applied Early Developmental Psychology (3 units).
-This course explores the development of children from birth to age 8, in a wide range of areas including biological, cognitive, linguistic, social, and personality development.
+This course explores the development of children from the prenatal period to age 8, in a wide range of areas including biological, cognitive, linguistic, social, and personality development.
 It examines and applies research findings about the effects of genes, experience, and social context on young children's development.
 Course#119641

 Minor and Certificate Program Dates